 A vibrant and engaging organizational culture is critical.
 How does a company get there, though?
 Intentionally building team culture activities is an important way to ignite connection and inspire a shared sense of purpose.

-Actively cultivating an workplace environment that nurtures trust, fosters a sense of belonging and promotes continuous growth is a surefire way to unlock the benefits of a fantastic team culture.
+Actively cultivating a workplace environment that nurtures trust, fosters a sense of belonging, and promotes continuous growth is a surefire way to unlock the benefits of a fantastic team culture.

 Great teamwork is founded on strong interpersonal connections.

 Nurturing colleague-to-colleague relationships is not something that’s only important in the first few weeks on the job.
 It’s important every day – especially for hybrid or remote workplaces.
 A strong organizational culture is key to success whether a business is booming or a company is just starting out.

 Set aside time for employees to engage with one another outside of their direct work-related tasks.
 This could involve hosting an in-person event, hosting a video meeting or carving out some time at the end of a company or department meeting for smaller group discussion.

 Bringing everyone together is the starting point of cultivating connection, but a little nudge in the right direction with intentional activities can help encourage employees to get to know one another with less awkwardness.

 Some of the best icebreaker games for team meetings include:

 - Two Truths and a Lie: A classic game where participants share two true statements and one false statement about themselves.
 The rest of the group must try to identify the lie.